 The Steam Engine: It is a 1920 yard locomotive built by the American Locomotive works.
 It worked in Syracuse, New York until 1950 then for a short time elsewhere and finally it just and rusted away.
 The Museum obtained it in 2002 and has restored it to look like an engine of the 1890's.
 It never actually ran on the Pennsylvania Railroad.

 The Passenger Car: It was built in 1902 in the West Philadelphia shops of the Pennsylvania Railroad.
 There were 600 built that year and this is their last remaining one.
-After service with the Pennsy it was sold to The Canadian National Railroad.
+After service with the Pennsy it was sold to the Canadian National Railway.
 Finally in 1975, The Henry Ford Museum in Detroit gave it to our museum.
 We are working on its Restoration.

 The Caboose: The Pennsylvania Railroad built this car in 1950.
 We obtained it from a local group in New Brunswick, New Jersey and have restored it.
 Today cabooses are no longer used on freight trains due to advancing modern technology.